1924 Democratic National Convention: Prayers

-Each of the convention's 23 sessions was opened with an invocation by a different nationally prominent clergyman.
+Each of the convention's 23 sessions opened with an invocation by a different nationally prominent clergyman.
 The choices represented the party's coalition at the time: there were five Episcopalian ministers; three Presbyterians; three Lutherans; two Roman Catholics; two Baptists; two Methodists; one each from the Congregationalists, Disciples of Christ, Unitarians, and Christian Scientists; and two Jewish rabbis.
 All of the clergy were white men; African-American denominations were not represented.

 With the convention deadlocked over the choice of a nominee, some of the invocations became calls for the delegates and candidates to put aside sectionalism and ambition in favor of party unity.

 Among the clergy who spoke to the convention: